nsai-uio/ExeKGOntology/README.md

 This repo contains the ontologies for executable knowledge graph generation [1].

+These ontologies are developed under the EU project OntoCommons at University of Oslo, and published under Apache License 2.

 The ontologies include
 > 1. the data science ontology (domain upper ontology for data science)
 > 2. the visual ontology (domain ontology for visual analytics)